morgyan/morgyan/README.md

 - 👋 Hi, I’m @morgyan
 - 👀 I’m interested in coding machine learning algorithms
-- 🌱 I’m currently learning Python java c#
+- 🌱 I’m currently working with javascript and python
 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me ...

 <!---